reduxdj/meteor-restivus/README.md

 ### See https://atmospherejs.com/nimble/restivus

+#Only changes here are a hashedToken is changed and enabled CORS, to work with mobile
+#auth solutions

 Restivus makes building REST APIs in Meteor 0.9.0+ easier than ever before!
 The package is inspired by [RestStop2][reststop2-docs] and [Collection API](https://github.com/crazytoad/meteor-collectionapi), and is built on top of [Simple JSON Routes][json-routes] to provide: